 The immigrants attain a new status as minority in the new state who should struggle against the majority group.
 The immigrant groups will belong to the same minority status.
-They are mostly discriminated in the labor market with lower wages and bad working conditions.
+They get mostly discriminated in labor market with lower wage and bad working conditions.
 The social origins do not matter anymore in the new life situation.
-Those who had once upper class status as professionals, lawyers, medical doctors, or journalist may not automatically get equivalent status in the new state.
-It is highly probable that they have to accept the degraded class status without job and required language skills in the new state.
-Although they were enemies once, they become allies with the same status in the society.
+Those who had once upper class status as professional, lawyer, medical doctor, or journalist may not automatically get equivalent status in the new state.
+It is highly probable that they have to accept the degraded class status without job and without required language skill in the new state.
+Although they were enemies once, they become ally with same status in the society.
 The cross-cutting social cleavage is therefore regarded as an appropriate remedy for curing social scars and conflicts (Lipset and Rokkan 1967).